Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 | UF104-trimmed-merged | [UF104-trimmed-merged-fastqc.html](https://raw.githack.com/Kelzor/Introductory-ancient-DNA-practical/main/aDNA%20Data%20Analysis%20I/2.fastqc_outputs/Trimmed_and_merged_fastqc_reports/UF104-ancient.trimmed_fastqc.html) |
 | UF703-trimmed-merged | [UF703-trimmed-merged-fastqc.html](https://raw.githack.com/Kelzor/Introductory-ancient-DNA-practical/main/aDNA%20Data%20Analysis%20I/2.fastqc_outputs/Trimmed_and_merged_fastqc_reports/UF703-ancient.trimmed_fastqc.html) |
 | UF810-trimmed-merged | [UF810-trimmed-merged-fastqc.html](https://raw.githack.com/Kelzor/Introductory-ancient-DNA-practical/main/aDNA%20Data%20Analysis%20I/2.fastqc_outputs/Trimmed_and_merged_fastqc_reports/UF801-ancient.trimmed_fastqc.html) |

 - Why is there only one sample per Fastqc report now?

+- How do the quality metrics of the trimmed and merged reads compare to the fastqc reports of the unmodified .fastq files?

+- Why is per base and sequence (GC) content flagged for all quality filtered samples?

+- Why is the sequence length distribution flagged for all quality filtered samples?

+- Using the trimmed and merged **Fastqc reports**, fill in the `Total retained reads or read pairs after trimming (and merging for ancient)` and `proportion kept after trimming (and merging)` columns in the mapping report.

+- The proportion of reads kept after trimming and merging is an important metric to consider when assessing sequencing read and run quality.
+Think of some reasons why.

+- Why is there only one sample per Fastqc report now?